Click the tablets.

-Egypt, the desert west of Luxor, March 1971
+Egypt, the desert west of Luxor, March 1972

 Herry paused.
 He wheezed through his mouth, but tried to control it.
 “Hold on a minute,” he said, peering through vertical metal bars that sealed off an opening.
 His headlight beam faded into space.
 There didn’t seem to be a floor.

 Robbie offered water.
 “Just checking.”
 He was right to ask.
 The two of them were twenty feet under The Mountain of Anubis searching for an ancient tomb.
 Forty degrees of desert heat and oppressive air made it like a sauna, and at fifty-eight, Herry was not as young as he used to be.
 They were searching for the burial chamber of Senuswret the Third, ancient-Egyptian god-king of the Twelfth Dynasty of the Middle Kingdom.
 He had died in 1839 BC, which meant his tomb, if they found it, was almost four thousand years old.
 Herry shone his big flashlight into the void.
 Robbie screwed the top on his flask and stowed it in a pouch on his backpack.
 He gave Herry a barley sugar candy and ate one himself.
 The chamber floor was ten feet lower than the corridor.
 Pointing their lights down, the men saw skeletons, dozens of them, littering the floor and lying at crazy angles.
 These people had panicked, suffocated, tangled together.
 The sight shocked them into silence.

 “We’ll see if it goes anywhere.
 If not, we’ll go back.”
 Herry wiggled the bars in turn.
 Two were loose, and they got them out.
 A few pebbles and a dribble of sand fell from the roof.
 They exchanged a glance and inspected it slowly and carefully in their beams, but it was hard to assess the crinkly dark rock.

 Robbie shuddered at the sea of distressed bones stretching beyond his beam.
 Herry set off without a second thought, but Robbie glanced behind him at the rope, their link to safety.
 They picked their way through the dead.
 Robbie crunched fingers underfoot, accidentally.
 “Sorry,” he whispered.